On the value of thinking tropically to understand Ionel's GW invariants relative normal crossing divisors

-There is a $1$ dimensional family of such tropical curves, corresponding to needing to quotient by $\mathbb C^{*}$, after which there is a $1$ complex dimensional family of limiting curves in Ionel's moduli space, parameterised by the limit of $y_{n}$.
+There is a $1$--dimensional family of such tropical curves, so we quotient by $\mathbb C^{*}$ to obtain a $1$--complex-dimensional family of limiting curves in Ionel's moduli space, parameterised by the limit of $y_{n}$.
 Ionel's picture for such curves is as follows:

-All the above limiting curves have mirror image versions where we swap the role of $x_{n}$ and $y_{n}$.
+All the above limiting curves have mirror-image versions swapping the role of $x_{n}$ and $y_{n}$.
 There are also the following curves where $x_{n}$ and $y_{n}$ play a roughly symmetric role: